ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 {% endhighlight %}

-  It actualy grew in size.
+  It actually grew in size.
 That sucks.
 What if we were to use RIS instead.

 {% highlight javascript %}